(Eucrite in MetBull 84; likely CR-related)

 From these and other comparisons, it may be assumed that NWA 011 is an ungrouped basaltic or possibly gabbroic achondrite that originated from a relatively large parent body other than 4 Vesta, which was located in a different region of the solar nebula, and which experienced a similar petrologic history and had a similar mineralogy.
 Its CR-like O-isotopic composition and similarity to some metamorphosed eucrites suggests an asteroidal origin in the outer asteroid belt.
 The possibility of an origin on the ~17 km diameter basaltic asteroid 1459 Magnya, at ~3.15 AU, was raised by Nyquist et al., 2003, but the SmNd data favor a larger parent body.
 Other differentiated and disrupted parent bodies have been identified in the central main belt (Bottke et al., 2006).
 These include the S-type, high-Ca pyroxene asteroids 17 Thetis, 847 Agnia, and 808 Merxia, as well as some possible exposed iron cores such as 16 Psyche and 216 Kleopatra.
 A very small amount of mantle material would be expected to survive the long journey from this distant region of the asteroid belt.
 Scott et al. (2009) surmise that the parent asteroids of NWA 011 and other ungrouped basaltic achondrites, along with most of the thousands of other Vesta-like bodies that probably occupied the early asteroid belt, were likely removed from the belt in early Solar System history through gravitational perturbations.
 Previous to the asteroid's removal, crustal portions may have been ejected to form small ~10 km diameter objects from which unbrecciated samples could subsequently be made available for capture by Earth.

 A transmitted light view of a petrographic thin section of the paired stone NWA 2976 can be seen on J. Kashuba's page.
 The top photo shown above is an enlarged image of a 0.001 g (1 mg) portion of NWA 011 acquired from the first known stone.
 The other two photos show both the fusion-crusted side and an interior view of a 0.56 g fragment from one of the pairings of this meteorite.
-My thanks to meteorite procurer extraordinaire, Aziz Habibi, who kindly contributed this specimen to my collection.
+My thanks to meteorite procurer extraordinaire, Aziz Habibi, who kindly contributed this specimen to this collection.

 Thanks to R. A. Langheinrich Meteorites for kindly pursuing the initial sample of this scientifically significant meteorite from S. Afanasiev, Vernadsky Institute of Geochemistry and Analytical Chemistry.